 The weather was much kinder to us for this re-schedule event!
 Fresh and crisp but a beautiful sunny day … with no wind!
 A dozen ladies gathered at the Cement Mills Community Hall around 10:30 on July 16, 2022 to tease out this critical topic.

 I have to say, since the renovations, the Cement Mills Hall is a delightful choice for a meeting such as this.
 The heaters take the chill off the air and comfortable seats and décor really make for a perfect venue, especially for rural women in conversation!

 We began by defining the scope of the topic.
 Using an idea from Jordan B. Peterson, I described the three states of a relationship, broadly speaking:

 - You are a tyrant, with the other party a slave to you, or

 - You are a slave, and the other party is tyrannising you, or

-- You and the other party are negotiating with the intuitive norms of reciprocity which governs all our interactions, ie. as equal partners.
+- You and the other party are negotiating within the intuitive norms of reciprocity which governs all our interactions, ie. as equal partners.

 Am I a slave?

-We unpacked the impact of being a slave within a relationships We tried to identify what might indicate that we are locked in a slave-like relationships.
+We unpacked the impact of being a slave within a relationship.
+We tried to identify when we might be locked in a slave-like relationship.
 Some of the ideas expressed were:

 - sense of unhappiness